 Snickerdoodle cookies are dressed up for the holidays in red, green, and gold sprinkles.
 Christmas snickerdoodles are soft and chewy, with a subtle tangy flavor and cinnamon sugar crust.

 Snickerdoodles are the perfect cookie for the holiday season.
-Rolled in cinnamon sugar and colorful sprinkles for a cozy and festive holiday feel.
+They're rolled in cinnamon sugar and colorful sprinkles for a cozy and festive holiday feel.

 The addition of cream of tartar gives these cookies their traditional tangy flavor that sets them apart from a regular sugar cookie.
 Made with simple pantry ingredients, these cookies are surprisingly easy to make in your own home kitchen.